escher-ai/escher-cli/README.md

-# `Dave`, a command line utility that runs your script with arguments load from a Yaml file
+# `Escher-CLI`, a command line utility that runs your script with arguments load from a Yaml file

-🔥 💥**Now `Dave` supports both python `3.5` and `3.6`!** 🌟 ✨ ⚡️
+🔥 💥**Now `Escher` supports both python `3.5` and `3.6`!** 🌟 ✨ ⚡️

-`Dave` is a command line utility for your experiments.
+`Escher` is a command line utility for your experiments.
 It manages concurrent runs, command line arguments and other stuff nicely for you!

 The things it manages include: